European shares fall, hit by weak earnings and banks

 "There's a realisation that while the issues are being dealt with, there are a range of further measures that will need to be taken."

-A top riser in the sector, Spain's Repsol rose 5.8 percent after announcing a 2.9 million euro writedown on its 2015 results, after oil prices plunged well below the $50 a barrel they had forecast as an adverse scenario.

-Despite the big writedown, analysts note that the underlying quarter was strong while debt reduction had also been positive.

-Electrolux added 4.4 percent, despite reporting a fourth quarter loss, with traders citing a better than expected underlying performance.
+Among the gainers, Electrolux added 3.9 percent, despite reporting a fourth quarter loss, with traders citing a better than expected underlying performance.

-* March quarter net loss 32 billion rupees versus loss of 17.36 billion rupees year ago

-* March quarter net profit 1.74 billion rupees versus loss 372.9 million rupees year ago
+* March quarter net profit 20.8 million rupees versus profit 745,000 rupees year ago

+* Net loss in march quarter last year was 51.2 million rupees as per ind-as; net sales was 8.07 billion rupees Source text - (http://bit.ly/2rubFJv) Further company coverage: